dwoods/postgresql-simple-backup-container/README.md

 # postgresql-simple-backup-container
 Provide a PostgreSQL database backup container that does backups using a cron job.
 The backup is done by the `pg_dump` tool.

-Full backups using `pg_basebackup` are available in the [postgresql-backup-container](https://github.com/appuio/postgresql-backup-container) repository.

 ## Different PostgreSQL versions
 Backup for different PostgreSQL database versions are provided:
 * 9.5